Do you want to know about full frame vs crop cameras?

 There are many excellent full frame cameras out there.
 If you’re looking for a full frame DSLR, the Canon 5D Mark IV is expensive, but offers outstanding low light performance.
 The Nikon D850 is another great option.
 If you’re looking for a full frame mirrorless camera, consider the Canon EOS R or the Canon EOS RP, as well as the Nikon Z7 or the Nikon Z6.
 Note that these Canon and Nikon mirrorless cameras have adapters that allow you to use your Canon and Nikon DSLR lenses on the mirrorless bodies.

-Nikon and Canon both offer amazing crop sensor DSLRs.
+Nikon and Canon both offer spectacular crop sensor DSLRs.
 Some, like the Nikon D5600 and the Canon Rebel T7i, are aimed toward beginners and hobbyists.
 Others, like the Nikon D7500, the Nikon D500, the Canon 80D, and the Canon 7D Mark II, are aimed at more serious photographers.
-Any of the options mentioned above will get you some amazing images.
+Any of the options mentioned above will get you some remarkable images.